nbphuc283/Top-100-K-drama/README.md

 📽️ Just finished "The Glory" a few days ago and I must say the story was thrilling!
 This made me wonder, how could the South Koreans constantly make great movies like that?
 Using the data of **Top 100 K-Dramas of all time** from [MyDramaList](https://mydramalist.com/shows/top_korean_dramas?page=1), let's find out the secret formula to make a great K-Drama!

-💡 In order to do this, I am to try and answer these questions:
+💡 In order to do this, I am to try and answer these questions using PostgreSQL:
 1. Which actors/actresses appeared the most in these movies?
 2. Which are the most popular genres among these movies?
 3. Which are the most common tags among these movies?